mattfidler/funtoo-dell-xps-15-9570/README.md

 ## The Desktop flavor is needed for networkmanager to work.
 epro flavor desktop
-emerge -auND @world ## Accept the configuration change emerge -auND @world ## install the packages emerge linux-firmware networkmanager
+emerge -auND @world ## Accept the configuration change etc-update ## Use -3 to merge the updates emerge -auND @world ## install the packages emerge linux-firmware networkmanager